 "Crabbe, Goyle," he snapped sternly, attempting to mimic the tone of voice his father had used when addressing him.
 "I want the two of you to enter at the last carriage.
-Once we're out of the station move forward and search each compartment," Malfoy instructed them in a no nonsense tone, ignoring the surprised looks upon their faces.
+Once we're out of the station, move forward and search each compartment," Malfoy instructed them in a no-nonsense tone, ignoring the surprised looks on their faces.
 "I want you to find a blonde girl, who answers to the name of Daphne, it is important that I see her.
 Once you've located her come and get me."

 "Why do you want to see a girl," Crabbe asked, his large round face creasing in puzzlement.

 Draco smiled.
 "If all goes well she will soon be my intended," he told the two of them.

 "Intended?"
 Goyle asked, confused as to what his new blonde friend meant by those words.